cheidebur/XioBot/README.md

 will respond with a link to my resume.
 Theorhetically this could be used for anything, and the commands could be changed to whatever.

 __Thanks Xio__ will add the sender's email to a blacklist and move their message to your Direct inbox.
+This has the added benefit of also moving their last message to your inbox so it doesn't get lost in the filtered folder (currently called TRASH but that's a misnomer).

 ## design challenges